 Ruby refuses, going through the same old song and dance, so helpful yet not, so eager yet hesitant.

 Dean slips down the stairs.
-He keeps his eyes on Ruby even though he wants to throw himself at his brother, so young, so frightened, still the strongest person he’s ever met.
+Sam keeps his eyes on Ruby even though he wants to throw himself at his brother, so young, so frightened, still the strongest person he’s ever met.

 There’s Azazel’s blood in him, and Lucifer’s bloodline, and there’s a reason it always came back to him and his brother.
 A reason they started the end.
-They were led like lambs.
+They’ve been led like lambs their whole lives.

 Ruby attacks his brother.